Alex-mfoniso/git-note/README.md

-giversion control is a tool that allow you to keep track of all changes in the project
+git version control is a tool that allow you to keep track of all changes in the project

 git commands